nrz/ylikuutio/doc/hirvi/hirvi.md

   including next to the parlament.
 * Finally camera rises from elk/moose-level up to the sky while looking at dancing elks/moose, then evening light turns to night.
 * Stars light up in the sky, then northern lights appear.
 Northers lights morph into closing credits.
+* In the end the camera moves ever farther from the Earth.
+The Earth, The Solar System, and The Sun disappear from the view, and the camera continues forever into the eternity of the space.

 ## La historía